-The easy explanation as to why this is happening would be to blame hiring managers for not being good corporate citizens but to be fair, it is a little more complicated than that.
+The easy explanation as to why this is happening would be to blame hiring managers for not being good corporate citizens.
+However, to be fair, it is a little more complicated than that.

+Directly sourced contractors are paid an average premium of 14% to 18% over their competitively sourced counterparts.
 Consider a typical direct sourcing situation where a hiring manager identifies a resource that they would like to hire.
-Let's say the worker is either a referral from someone that is currently on the hiring manager's team or the individual is someone who has worked for that hiring manager in the past.
+Let's say the worker is either a referral from someone who is currently on the hiring manager's team or the individual has worked for that hiring manager in the past.